SabreTools/MPF/README.md

 dotnet build MPF/MPF.csproj --framework [net6.0-windows|net7.0-windows] --runtime win-x64
 ```

-You may also run `publish-win.bat` to build and package all variants of MPF UI and MPF.Check at once.
-The script requires [7-zip commandline](https://www.7-zip.org/download.html) and [Git for Windows](https://git-scm.com/downloads) to be installed and in `PATH`.
+You may also run `publish-win.bat` to build and package all variants of MPF UI and MPF.Check at once. .
 Please note that this will also build the OSX and Linux versions of MPF.Check.

 **MPF.Check (Windows, OSX, Linux):**